tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

  - solo encounter
 	 - An apparition of his guys CR 8
+	 - A wraith (will flee the scene if they a)
  - puzzle or rp
 	 - meet the goblins, gain access to the area
 		 - Fizzle leak